 Pavilion reservations are required.
 Our pavilions accommodate up to 30 visitors.
 To make a reservation, please call 512-854-PARK or email [email protected].

 Campsites are available for SCUBA groups.
 To make a reservation, please call 512-854-PARK or email [email protected].

 The following are prohibited:

 - Off-leash pets

 For more information, view the Parks Rules and Safety page.

 As its name suggests, Mansfield Dam Park is located adjacent to Mansfield Dam on the main body of Lake Travis and serves as one of the primary access points for boaters.

 Set back from the water's edge, a central recreation area offers picnic sites, a playground, chess tables, and a panoramic view of the Lake Travis basin.

 The day use area of the park offers picnic tables with barbecue grills, including several with covered shelters, tucked amid the canopies of native trees.
 Picnic sites and lake access are easily reachable by strolling along the meandering hike and bike trail to the location of your choice.

 The western peninsula of Mansfield Dam park enjoys some of the most beautiful views of Lake Travis.
-Wander along our hike and bike trail to a peaceful pavilion surrounded by trees and vines.
-This is an excellent spot to appreciate the view, watch the wildlife, or read a book.
+Wander along our hike and bike trail to a peaceful gazebo surrounded by trees and vines and appreciate the view, watch the wildlife, or read a book.